GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-macos.md

 sudo ls /Library/Tanium/TaniumClient
  ```

-If you see the below on your Terminal, it indicates that Tanium Client is installed on your device.
+2. If you see the below on your **Terminal**, it indicates that Tanium Client is installed on your device and go to step 3.
 If not, proceed to [Remove pre-existing Cloudflare WARP client](#remove-pre-existing-cloudflare-warp-client).

 <kbd>![tanium-client](images/clean-up-instructions-macos.png)</kbd>

-2. Run the following commands in **Terminal**.
+3. Run the following commands in **Terminal**.

   ```
   sudo launchctl unload /Library/LaunchDaemons/com.tanium.taniumclient.plist